StoryShots

 Introduction

-Acknowledge Feelings Before Offering Solutions
+Acknowledge Feelings Before You Problem-Solve

-Replace Commands with Choices
+Replace Commands With Choices

-Describe the Problem Without Attacking the Person
+Describe the Problem Instead of Attacking the Child

 Final Summary